- Live Rates

 Recent data from Redfin also presents a favorable picture for sellers in West Queen Anne.
 Redfin describes the area as somewhat competitive, with some homes getting multiple offers and most homes going pending in as little as 8 days.
 Hot properties can sell for 1% over the listing price and sell in as little as 2 days.

 The average sales price per square foot in West Queen Anne over the last month was $587 according to Redfin, a 6.9% increase from 1 year ago.
 Based on these facts, we can conclude that the real estate which is on the market in this area is selling well.
 Sellers are not having to adjust per square foot prices below the current average per square foot values for West Queen Anne as a whole.

 Magnolia boasts some of the most impressive views of downtown Seattle, as well as some of the most attractive homes.
 Based on the data we have, home values in the Magnolia area have increased during this last year.
 According to Zillow, Magnolia home values have increased by 10.4% from last year.

 However, like West Queen Anne, Zillow predicts that home values in this region will remain stagnant over the coming year.
 Given this data, it’s fair to say that home values in Magnolia have remained relatively consistent.
 The median home value in Magnolia is an impressive $1,112,465, which is far above the median for Seattle.

-At the moment, Magnolia seems to be a bit of a buyer’s market for those homes which are up for sale.
-The current median list price per square foot is $500, which is actually below the general Seattle average of $521.
-This of course reflects the quality of the real estate which is currently on the market, but it’s still valuable data considering all of the perks which the Magnolia area has to offer.
+At the moment, Magnolia seems to be a seller’s market for those homes which are up for sale.
+The current median list price per square foot is $532, which is higher than the general Seattle average of $517.
+This, of course, reflects the quality of the real estate which is currently on the market, but it’s still valuable data considering all of the perks which the Magnolia area has to offer.